 Building and evaluating a surrogate system of a large number of model outputs can be very computationally intensive for almost all the surrogate methods.
 Polynomials and artificial neural networks are widely used for surrogate modeling (Razavi et al., 2012; Viana et al., 2014).
 Polynomial methods, such as polynomial regression and radial basis functions, need to solve polynomial coefficients in the surrogate construction and to calculate matrix multiplications in the surrogate evaluation.
-Using a pth-order polynomial to approximate a model with d parameters, M = (p+d)!/(p!d!) coefficients need to be solved, i.e., the number of coefficients increases factorially fast with the parameter size and polynomial order.
-When d=40, a secondorder polynomial involves 861 coefficients and a third-order polynomial involves 12341 coefficients.
-ESMs have many uncertain parameters and a high-order polynomial is usually needed to approximate complex ESMs, which can easily lead to a prohibitive number of model evaluations, up to $\sim 10^5$, necessary to compute the polynomial coefficients.
+Using a pth-order polynomial to approximate a model with d parameters, M = (p+d)!/(p!d!) coefficients need to be solved; i.e., the number of coefficients increases factorially fast with the parameter size and polynomial order.
+When d = 40, a second-order polynomial involves 861 coefficients and a third-order polynomial involves 12 341 coefficients.
+ESMs have many uncertain parameters, and a high-order polynomial is usually needed to approximate complex ESMs, which can easily lead to a prohibitive number of model evaluations, up to $\sim 10^5$ , necessary to compute the polynomial coefficients.
 To reduce the computational costs, some regularization techniques such as Bayesian compressive sensing have been used (Sargsyan et al., 2014; Ricciuto et al., 2018).
 These regularization techniques can use a few samples to solve a large number of coefficients (i.e., an underdetermined system) by iteratively minimizing the L1 norm of the coefficient vector.
-But they usually perform minimization once for one model output, so for a large model outputs problem, significant computing effort is required.
+But they usually perform minimization once for one model output, so for a large model output problem, significant computing effort is required.
 To reduce the computing burden in building polynomial-based surrogates, we need to reduce the output dimensions.

-Reducing the model output dimensions also improves computational efficiency in the evaluation of the polynomial-based surrogates.
-For example, evaluating the third-order polynomial-based surrogate of the model with 40 parameters and 300,000 outputs at 1 parameter sample, we need to calculate two matrix multiplications where matrix A has the size [1, M] and B has the size [M, Nout] and M=12341 and Nout=300,000.
-The surrogate evaluation takes about 90 seconds and most time is spent on loading the huge matrix.
-When Nout reduces to 20, the surrogate evaluation quickly reduces to less than a second.
-Note that an ESM can easily have more than 40 parameters and more than 300,000 model outputs.
+Reducing the model output dimensions also improves computational efficiency in the evaluation of the polynomialbased surrogates.
+For example, evaluating the third-order polynomial-based surrogate of the model with 40 parameters and 300 000 outputs for one parameter sample, we need to calculate two matrix multiplications for which matrix A has the size [1, M], B has the size [M, $N{out}$ ], M = 12341, and $N{out}$ = 300000.
+The surrogate evaluation takes about 90 s and most time is spent on loading the huge matrix.
+When $N{out}$ is reduced to 20, the surrogate evaluation is quickly reduced to less than a second.
+Note that an ESM can easily have more than 40 parameters and more than 300 000 model outputs.
 Even using the most advanced supercomputers with GPUs, the data storage and loading are still a bottleneck.
-Thus, reducing model output dimensions is necessary for both fast building and evaluating polynomial-based surrogates.
+Thus, reducing model output dimensions is necessary for quickly building and evaluating polynomial-based surrogates.